 Using energy efficiently: Energy efficiency is often the fastest and cheapest strategy to support a transition to clean energy.
 Using energy more efficiently means getting the same or better results we want – e.g., lighting, heating and cooling our homes, etc. – but doing so by using less energy.

 Developing renewable energy: Iowa has enormous potential for renewable energy sources like wind and solar power, and achieving this potential will provide benefits for Iowa’s environment and economy.
 This potential extends to large-scale renewable energy systems, like the large wind farms found across Iowa, as well as smaller-scale projects, such as farmer or community-owned wind turbines and solar panels on homes, farms, and small businesses.

 Retiring existing coal: Iowa uses far too much electricity from dirty and polluting coal-fired power plants.
-Coal power accounts for roughly 70% of all electricity generated in Iowa.
-Coal is a leading source of mercury, sulfur dioxide, nitrous oxides, and particulate matter.
-Many of Iowa’s coal-fired power plants are old, outdated, and have little or no pollution control equipment.
+Coal power accounts for roughly 60% of all electricity generated in Iowa.
+Coal is a leading source of mercury, sulfur dioxide, nitrous oxides, particulate matter and carbon pollution.
+Many of Iowa’s coal-fired power plants are old, outdated and have little or no pollution control equipment.
 The Council supports retiring or finding cleaner fuel sources for existing coal plants as we transition to clean sources of energy, and cleaning up the plants that will need to continue to operate in the near future.